 Be the Change You Want to See in the World — through Cohousing

 The American Dream has long promised independence, privacy, and self-sufficiency as the path to a good life.
-Yet for many, that dream—especially when pursued alone—often comes with loneliness, overwhelm, and quiet vulnerability, particularly in times of crisis.
-While the single-family home has become a powerful symbol of success, it has also reinforced a cultural model that prioritizes rugged individualism over shared support.
+Yet for many, that dream, especially when pursued alone, often comes with loneliness and quiet vulnerability, particularly in times of crisis.
+Cohousing offers a compelling alternative.

 Cohousing isn’t just a different way to live; it’s a different social blueprint—one that allows us to practice the world we want to see, together, every day.